 If a non-conforming building or structure is destroyed or damaged by more than 50% of its value regardless of the cause, the building or structure may be reconstructed or replaced provided that a permit is obtained within eighteen (18) months of said damage, destruction, or removal, and provided compliance with all setback requirements is met to the greatest practical extent as determined by the Codes Enforcement Officer in accordance with the purposes of this Ordinance.
 In no case shall a building or structure be reconstructed or restored so as to increase its non-conformity.
-If the reconstructed or replacement structure is less than the required setback it shall not be any larger than the original structure, except as allowed in Sec.
+If the reconstructed or replacement structure, except as allowed in Sec.
 202.1 Expansions, above, as determined by the non-conforming floor area and volume of the reconstructed or replaced structure at its new location.
 If the total amount of floor area and volume of the original structure can be relocated or reconstructed beyond the required setback area, no portion of the relocated or reconstructed structure shall be replaced or constructed at less than the required setback for the new structure.
 When it is necessary to remove vegetation in order to replace or reconstruct a structure, vegetation shall be replanted in accordance with Sec.202.4 below.

-In determining whether the building or structure reconstruction or restoration meets the shore setback to the greatest practical extent, the Codes Enforcement Officer shall consider, in addition to the criteria in Section 602.F.1.L. below, the physical condition and type of the existing foundation, if any, and whether it is reasonably feasible to relocate it. {Amended, Effective 07/01/09}
+In determining whether the building or structure reconstruction or restoration meets the shore setback to the greatest practical extent, the Codes Enforcement Officer shall consider, in addition to the criteria in Section 602.F.1.L. below, the physical condition and type of the existing foundation, if any, and whether it is reasonably feasible to relocate it. {Amended, Effective 07/01/09} requirements peculiar to the use which cannot be met in the existing structure or on the existing lot.